x0t0wt1w/Portfolio/README.md

 # About x0t0wt1w
 Independant Security Researcher in Solidity.
-Open to new engagements, whether full-time roles, private audits, or collaborative team audits and contests.
+Open to new engagements: full-time roles, private audits, collaborative team audits, or security-oriented development work.
-Feel free to contact me !
+Currently deepening expertise by learning Rust to expand into high-performance blockchain development ecosystems Feel free to contact me !

 ## 📬 Contact Informations